 Welcome to our quick guide to master sockets.
 Here you can find out what they are, where you can find them and how they can help improve your broadband speed.
 Select a question from the list below to find out more:

 A master socket is the point where the external phone line enters your home.
 It’s a square, white socket that’ll be attached to one of the walls in your house.
-This is where the broadband signal is strongest as it offers the shortest travelling distance over your internal phone wiring before it reaches your modem.
+This is where the broadband signal is strongest as it offers the shortest travelling distance over your internal phone wiring before it reaches your router.

 All the other sockets in your home are connected to this point by extension wiring.
-That means if you plug your router into any other extension socket in your home, the broadband signal will have to run through the extension wiring to reach your modem.
+That means if you plug your router into any other extension socket in your home, the broadband signal will have to run through the extension wiring to reach your router.

 This type of wiring isn’t ideal for carrying broadband signals and will add a lot of interference to the line.
 What’s more, these wires can degrade or become damaged over time meaning the signal and your speed can become even worse.